rust-lang/book/src/ch18-03-oo-design-patterns.md

 return `self`.
 When we call `approve` on `PendingReview`, it returns a new, boxed instance of the `Published` struct.
-The `Published` struct implements the `State` trait, and for both the `request_review` method and the `approve` method, it returns itself, because the post should stay in the `Published` state in those cases.
+The `Published` struct implements the `State` trait, and for both the `request_review` method and the `approve` method, it returns itself because the post should stay in the `Published` state in those cases.

 Now we need to update the `content` method on `Post`.
-We want the value returned from `content` to depend on the current state of the `Post`, so we’re going to have the `Post` delegate to a `content` method defined on its `state`, as shown in Listing 18-17:
+We want the value returned from `content` to depend on the current state of the `Post`, so we’re going to have the `Post` delegate to a `content` method defined on its `state`, as shown in Listing 18-17.

 <Listing number="18-17" file-name="src/lib.rs" caption="Updating the `content` method on `Post` to delegate to a `content` method on `State`">